WE SHALL WORSHIP THE LOTUS FEET OF,

 The human and devas figures all turned out to be crooked.

 This disturbed as well as surprised Lord of the creator and he wanted to learn the reason.
 Soon he realized that he did not offer prayer to Lord Vinayaga before he begins his job of creating the new universe.

 He stooped his work and prayed to Lord Vinayaga with eyes brimming with tears.
 Hearing to his prayers Lord Vinayaga appeared there in his ‘visvarupa’ (true enlarged form) as well as blessed him and even presented him with two new powers namely, ‘Kriya Shakthi’ and ‘Gnana Shakthi’.

 With the support of the new powers or Shakthies and also of the true blessings, Lord Birmha began the creation works and this time all worked out as expected.

-New universe with Sun, Planets and Stars formed well.
-Devas, Asuras, Humans, Animals, Birds, fish and vegetations all materialized in the perfect manner.
+A new universe with Sun, Planets, and Stars formed well.
+Devas, Asuras, Humans, Animals, Birds, fish, and vegetations all materialized in the perfect manner.

 This is what ancient legendary ‘Vinayaga Purana’ tells us.